LukasKriesch/BE_patents/README.md

   topic_modeling_be_pats.py: Provides the code for generating a topic model with the  the [BERTopic-Framework](https://github.com/MaartenGr/BERTopic).

   technical_validation.py: Includes the code for comparing different pretrained SBERT models and evaluating them against keyword-based approaches for identifying bioeconomy-related inventions.
+This also includes code for a stratified validation of the classification results by CPC section.